ISSRPL

 Press

-Explore the esteemed reviews and one-of-a-kind experiences shared below to get a taste of how powerful and meaningful the ISSRPL Summer School truly is.
+Explore the esteemed reviews and one-of-a-kind experiences shared below to get a taste of how the ISSRPL is powerful and meaningful.

 Goals

-The ISSRPL is an innovative program that provides insights and skills to community leaders of diverse religious, ethnic, racial and national backgrounds to facilitate their working together with those of different backgrounds, traditions and world views.
-Its members are people of all ages and walks of life who come from around the globe.
-The central premise of the program is that the challenge of peaceful coexistence is not advanced by downplaying the very real differences between religious, ethnic and national affiliations, but rather in increasing sensitivity to and respect for these differences while maintaining one’s own identity and simultaneously creating and exploring methods of living together with the other.
-The ISSRPL recognizes that this is a critical, if not the central challenge faced by all religious, ethnic and national groups in the rapidly integrating global community.
+The ISSRPL was an innovative program that provided insights and skills to community leaders of diverse religious, ethnic, racial and national backgrounds to facilitate them to work together with those of different backgrounds, traditions and world views.
+Its members were people of all ages and walks of life who came from around the globe.
+The central premise of the program was that the challenge of peaceful coexistence is not advanced by downplaying the very real differences between religious, ethnic and national affiliations, but rather in increasing sensitivity to and respect for these differences while maintaining one’s own identity and simultaneously creating and exploring methods of living together with “the other”.
+The ISSRPL organizers recognize that this is a critical, if not the central challenge faced by all religious, ethnic and national groups in the rapidly integrating global community.

 Fellows and Faculty